smittytone/BuildAPIAccess/README.md

 ## Error Reporting

 Errors arising from connectivity, or through the application’s interaction with the Build API, are announced by the notification `BuildAPIError`.
-When the application receives this notifcation, it should read the BuildAPIAccess instance’s *errorMessage* property for more information.
+When the application receives this notification, it should read the BuildAPIAccess instance’s *errorMessage* property for more information.